magneticio/vamp/docs/content/getting-started/installation.md

 ---

-# Installation
+# Quick Installation

 The easiest way to get started with Vamp is by spining up one of the Docker images stored in the [vamp-docker repo](https://github.com/magneticio/vamp-docker) and the [public Docker hub](https://registry.hub.docker.com/repos/magneticio/).
-Make sure you have the [prerequisites](#prerequisites) installed before picking one of the options below.
 If you have any trouble getting it working, check out [some of the background information](#some-background-info)

 ## Option 1: Run Vamp on Docker

 This setup will run Vamp inside a Docker container with Vamp's Docker driver.

-This allows you to test drive Vamp really easily.
+**prerequisites**
+- Docker 1.6.x
+- Boot2Docker 1.6.x if on Mac OSX, [see more details about the prereqs](#prerequisites)

 A typical command on Macbook running Boot2Docker would be:
 {{% copyable %}}